apache/spark/docs/sql-migration-guide-hive-compatibility.md

 * Explain
 * Partitioned tables including dynamic partition insertion
 * View
+  * If column aliases are not specified in view definition queries, both Spark and Hive will generate alias names, but in different ways.
+In order for Spark to be able to read views created by Hive, users should explicitly specify column aliases in view definition queries.
 * All Hive DDL Functions, including:
   * `CREATE TABLE`
   * `CREATE TABLE AS SELECT`